HMRC Arrears Advice; Help with Tax Problems and Stages of the Escalation Process

 They do have the right to pursue directors personally for unpaid PAYE tax arrears and/or National Insurance Contributions under the Social Security Act and usually by way of a Personal Liability Notice (PLN), however, this is usually only in the following circumstances:

 - Where a director has deliberately withheld PAYE/National Insurance in favour of paying creditors and/or the directors, themselves.

 - The directors have been criminally negligent in their managing of the company PAYE/National Insurance.

 - The directors committed a fraud that led to none payment of PAYE/National Insurance.

 NB: HMRC would need to prove the directors/officers of the company (including a manager) deliberately withheld PAYE/National Insurance and showed preference to themselves or another creditor.

 Although limited companies protect a director’s personal assets, this does not apply in PAYE or National Insurance cases where the director is proven to be criminally negligent.
 Although unusual, this is becoming more common and directors should seek professional insolvency advice immediately if significant sums are unpaid.

-Trading while insolvent and showing preference to one creditor over PAYE or NI – for example, if staff are not paid, but company directors pay themselves – can prompt HMRC to take a more serious look at a company.
+Trading while insolvent and showing preference to one creditor over PAYE or NI – for example, if staff are not paid, but company directors pay themselves – can prompt them to take a more serious look at a company.